Skip to main content

 Fundamentals

 Your journey toward wellness is an intensely personal one, a dialogue between you and your own biological systems.
 When your employer introduces a wellness program, it can feel like a third party entering that conversation.
-The Act, or ADA, functions as a protocol to ensure this conversation remains yours.
+The Americans with Disabilities Act, or ADA, functions as a protocol to ensure this conversation remains yours.

 It establishes a protective boundary, safeguarding your autonomy and ensuring that any wellness initiative respects your individual health narrative.
 The core principle is that your participation in any program involving medical inquiries or examinations must be a genuine choice, free from coercion.